Examination of voluntary motor skills of the fingers. G

 -"Window";

-execution is correct; range of motion normal, small; synkinesis; without tension, with tension, excessive muscle tension; exhaustion of movements; tremor; salivation; hyperkinesis; only the right side of the lips is active, only left-hand side lips; closing lips on one side; movement fails.
+execution is correct; range of motion is normal, small; synkinesis; without tension, with tension, excessive muscle tension; exhaustion of movements; tremor; salivation; hyperkinesis; active only right side lips, left side of lips only; closing lips on one side; movement fails.

 Jaw:

-execution is correct; movements of the jaw of insufficient volume; synkinesis, tremor, salivation; movement fails.
+execution is correct; jaw movements of insufficient volume; synkinesis, tremor, salivation; movement fails.

 Language:

-- “Shovel” and hold under the count up to 5;
+- “Spatula” and hold for a count of 5;

-Put a wide tongue on the upper lip;
+Place your wide tongue on your upper lip;

 - “Watch”;